Updated: 29 September 2022

 The data are obtained electronically from the registers after the end of the statistical year.
 The statistics on Sanctions is normally produced during the first half-year succeeding the statistical year.
 Information on erroneous registrations and insufficient data are obtained from the National Criminal Investigation Service (Kripos) and the Norwegian National Collection Agency (SI) during the 1st and 2nd quarter.

-Until 1 October 2015, prosecution conditionally dropped, ticket fines or sentences to fine for misdemeanor were not registered in the sanction register (SSP), and information from the fine register (BOT) were therefore used for these cases.
-As of 1 October 2015, such sanctions will also be registered in the new sanction register, with the exception where the misdemeanor has been committed before 1 October 2015 and will thus be punished and registered in accordance with the old law and regulations.
+Until 1 October 2015, prosecution conditionally dropped, ticket fines or sentences to fine for misdemeanour were not registered in the sanction register (SSP), and information from the fine register (BOT) were therefore used for these cases.
+As of 1 October 2015, such sanctions will also be registered in the new sanction register, with the exception where the misdemeanour has been committed before 1 October 2015 and will thus be punished and registered in accordance with the old law and regulations.
 In cases where a case is registered in both registers, only the one from the reaction register is included in the statistical material.
 For the 2019-statistics BOT taken out as a source in its entirety.

 Quality controls aimed at identifying errors and supplying missing information is carried out regularly.
 Corrections are made in cooperation with the responsible authority.